IVRL/FG-NIC/README.md

 #### [[Paper]](https://github.com/IVRL/FG-NIC) - [[Supplementary]](https://github.com/IVRL/FG-NIC/materials/supp.pdf)

-> **Abstract:** *Deep learning has achieved significant improve-ments in image classification.
-This was propelled by large datasets and convolutional networks capable of learning rich feature extractors.
-However, most classification methods are developed on clean images and are not robust when handling noisy ones, despite a restoration preprocessing step.
-Novel methods thataddress this problem rely on modified feature extractors.
-We propose a method that can be applied to apretrained classifier.
-Our method exploits a fidelity map estimate that is fused into the internal feature representations to adjust the attention of thenetwork and make it more robust.
-Our noisy-image classification results improve over the baselines by significantly large margins, especially at high noise levels, and come close to the fully-retrained approaches.
-Furthermore, using our oracle fidelity mapas a proof of concept, we show that we even outperform the fully-retrained methods, whether trained on noisy or restored images.*
+> **Abstract:** *Image classification has significantly improved using deep learning.
+This is mainly due to convolutional neural networks (CNNs) that are capable of learning rich feature extractors from large datasets.
+However, most deep learning classification methods are trained on clean images and are not robust when handling noisy ones, even if a restoration preprocessing step is applied.
+While novel methods address this problem, they rely on modified feature extractors and thus necessitate retraining.
+We instead propose a method that can be applied on a pretrained classifier.
+Our method exploits a fidelity map estimate that is fused into the internal representations of the feature extractor, thereby guiding the attention of the network and making it more robust to noisy data.
+We improve the noisy-image classification (NIC) results by significantly large margins, especially at high noise levels, and come close to the fully retrained approaches.
+Furthermore, as proof of concept, we show that when using our oracle fidelity map we even outperform the fully retrained methods, whether trained on noisy or restored images.*
 >

 ## Table of Contents